 later than three months after the activity date.

 Check the list of accredited activities - it may

 be there if someone else has submitted it.

 Insurance Act 2007 require a practitioner to be

-recognized by an accredited body before a Private
+recognised by an accredited body before a Private

 Health Fund can give a rebate to patients.